 Making Children’s Content Safe

 BBC Children’s and Education is one of the world’s oldest and largest producers of children’s programming.
 It is seen as the benchmark for child-safe content.
 So how does it ensure the safety of their young contributors, presenters and audiences?
+This special keynote provides unique insight into the operation of this prestigious BBC production division.

 James Archer, Privacy Champion, ITV Studios